Alibaba and the $15 billion question: Amid Hong Kong's protests, when to list?

 Alibaba would be the first to test the new system.

-Asked this week whether Hong Kong’s turmoil would affect its listing, Hong Kong stock exchange chief executive Charles Li avoided directly acknowledging the company’s application, which is still technically confidential. [nL4N23K1SW]
+Asked this week whether Hong Kong’s turmoil would affect its listing, Hong Kong stock exchange chief executive Charles Li avoided directly acknowledging the company’s application, which is still technically confidential.

 But Li added: “I am confident that companies like that ultimately will find a home here, because this is home and I think they will come.
 I don’t know when though.”